-You would be forgiven for not knowing what a cannabis master extractor does, I personally admit that this is not one of the first jobs that I learnt about in the industry.
+You would be forgiven for not knowing what a cannabis master extractor does.
+I admit that this is not one of the first jobs that I learned about in the industry.
 If anything, there are not many people in the industry who understand what is entailed in this job.
 But that is where the real opportunity is.
 While everyone else is looking to become a marijuana writer or a budtender, few are considering a career as a master extractor.
-And in case you didn’t know, master extractors are among the best paid workers in the cannabis industry.
+And in case you didn’t know, master extractors are among the best–paid workers in the cannabis industry.

 Who Is A Master Cannabis Extractor?

-This profession is relatively new; as new as cannabis legalization in whatever state.
-A cannabis extractor is a person who is trained to separate the cannabinoid-rich trichomes from cannabis flowers.
-This oil is used to make different cannabis products.
+This concentrated oil is used to make different cannabis products, including edibles, topicals, tinctures, and extracts..
 This job requires the use of sophisticated (and often flammable) equipment and technical expertise to boot.

-Going by the level of expertise that is required for this job, most employers would prefer a related degree in fields such as chemistry, phytobiology, physics, or chemical engineering.
+Going by the level of expertise that is required for this job, most employers would prefer a related science degree in chemistry, phytobiology, physics, or chemical engineering.
 This is just to ensure that you have both the passion and science background to help you understand the extraction process.

-If you do not have a degree in any of the above fields, you could still get a job as a master extractor.
-The industry is relatively new and there are not many “qualified” people to take up such roles.
+If you do not have a degree in any of the above fields, you could still get a job as an entry-level extraction technician.
+The industry is relatively new, and there are not many qualified people to take up such roles.

 How Much Does A Master Extractor in California Get Paid?

-This will vary based on a number of factors including the company, the years of experience and expertise level, plus the job description.
-However, master extractors should expect to be paid in the range of $120,000 – $200,000 per year.
-This may also come with additional benefits such as paid leave, health insurance, and a dental package.
-With such a pay scale, this qualifies to be one of the highest paying jobs in the industry.
+Master extractors should expect to be paid in the range of $120,000 – $200,000 per year.
+The paymay also come with additional benefits such as paid leave, health insurance, and a dental and vision package.
+With such a pay scale, this qualifies to be one of the highest-paying jobs in the industry.

 What is the Job Description of a Master Extractor?

-The job description of a master extractor will vary based on the employer.
-However, the following roles are common in most JDs:
+There are many ways to create a high-quality cannabis extract.
+The job description of a master extractor will vary based on the employer, the extraction system, the type of solvent usedOh, and the desired final products.
+However, the following responsibilities are common in most job descriptions:

-- Preparation of equipment and plant materials for extraction
+- Preparation of equipment and plant materials (dried or fresh-frozen) for extraction

-- Perform cannabis extraction in a complain environment using butane extraction or other kinds of extraction solvents
+- Perform cannabis extraction in a state-compliant environment using butane extraction or other kinds of flammable extraction solvents

 - Perform post-processing after extraction